 Heide manages and conducts research for bespoke Bridges projects and facilitates workshops.
 Beside her work at Bridges, she facilitates service user involvement through art.
 Her work blurs disciplinary boundaries.
 Heide has received a MSc in medical anthropology and sociology from the University of Amsterdam.
 She conducted research on integrating different perspectives on health into healthcare governance in England and overseas.
 Before, she also trained as physiotherapist in The Netherlands and worked clinically in different European countries.

-Chrissy is Bridges’ senior office manager, she supports the team in numerous ways and ensures there is always someone to act as a point of contact for anyone who needs information or about how Bridges works.
+Chrissy is Bridges’ business development manager, she supports the team in numerous ways and ensures there is always someone to act as a point of contact for anyone who needs information or about how Bridges works.
 Chrissy brings many talents and skills, she has worked in the creative industry as an Account Manager and for a national music charity as their Manager and Administrator.
 Chrissy is a key support for our large scale studies and helps the team with project management and budgeting.
 She enjoys being the friendly hub around which the Bridges team can thrive and concentrate on increasing the spread and impact of our programmes.

 Bridges Associate trainers work primarily in the NHS as senior practitioners and come from all areas of rehabilitation and healthcare.
 They support training and provide excellent links to real life experiences of working in teams that support people with acute and long term conditions.